How this works.

 - σ of the parties’ positions on the question, divided by the mean σ across the question pool.
 Questions where every party agrees count for almost nothing; questions that actually separate the parties count for more.
 Floored at 0.25×.

-- High 1.0 / medium 0.7 / low 0.4 — parties with vague manifestos can’t ride high on confident matches.
+- High 1.0 / medium 0.7 / low 0.4 — parties with vague programmes can’t ride high on confident matches.

 The confidence band shrinks the more you answer (roughly 1/√n) and widens for parties whose positions were harder to read clearly.